 Years Helping Families

-Preschoolers in our program who meet or exceed expectations in problem-solving skills.
+Preschoolers in our program who meet or exceed expectations in physical development - gross motor skills.

 Children at Children First receive quality early childhood education and comprehensive care that supports their healthy development.
 Children develop social skills, confidence, self-esteem, and an enthusiasm for lifelong learning.
 Each day they attend school, children receive over 50% of their weekly nutrition through breakfast, lunch, and a snack.
 This helps to ensure that they are healthy enough to learn.
 Those with disabilities will also get the quality, individualized attention they need and deserve, with trained teachers and specialists.